Haivision/srt-rfc/draft-sharabayko-srt.md

 where T_NOW is the current time according to the receiver clock.

+When a receiver encounters the situation where the next packet to be played was not successfully received from the sender, the receiver will "skip" this packet and send a fake ACK packet ({{packet-acks}}).
+To the sender, this fake ACK is a real ACK, and so it just behaves as if the packet had been received.
+This facilitates the synchronization between SRT sender and receiver.
+The fact that a packet was skipped remains unknown by the sender.
+It is recommended that skipped packets are recorded in the statistics on the SRT receiver.

 The TLPKTDROP mechanism can be turned off to always ensure a clean delivery.
 However, a lost packet can simply pause a delivery for some longer, potentially undefined time, and cause even worse tearing for the player.
 Setting higher SRT latency will help much more in the case when TLPKTDROP causes packet drops too often.

-When a receiver encounters the situation where the next packet to be played was not successfully received from the sender, the receiver will "skip" the packet and send a fake ACK.
-To the sender, this fake ACK is a real ACK ({{packet-acks}}), and so it just behaves as if the packet had been received.
-This facilitates the synchronization between SRT sender and receiver.
-The fact that a packet was skipped remains unknown by the sender.
-It is recommended that skipped packets are recorded in the statistics on the SRT receiver.

 ## Drift Management {#drift-management}